TiraLabra/2018-1/sivut/aikataulu_EN.md

 * Make sure your GitHub repository allows issues.

 * Deadline 4:
     *  Written code should be clear and well commented.
+Start writing implementation and testing document.
         * See the documentation instructions in English [here](/sivut/dokumentaatio_EN.md).
     * Weekly report number 4
     * Program: Main functionality should be ready, own implementations of data structured started